 The Town of North Greenbush strives to be a united community, balancing future development with the conservation of key community features through progressive and cooperative local and regional planning.
 We define ourselves as a distinct Town in the Capital District of New York State, a place where a diverse cross section of residents and businesses choose to locate and thrive.
 We must collectively recognize that our Town is a destination in the region for education, retail, quality neighborhoods, technological innovation and commerce, and that this trend will continue.
 How we encourage and manage this demand is critical to our ability to remain a desirable location.
 Our waterfront, natural environment, rural areas, and open spaces are essential to our quality of life.
-Through thoughtful planning and design, we will protect these assets while allowing for smart and sustainable growth.
+Through thoughtful planning and design, we will protect these assets while allowing for smart and sustainable growth, encouraging more efficient use of land, and minimizing dense developments.
 North Greenbush will celebrate its unique places and historic settlement pattern by supporting initiatives that revitalize existing hamlets and neighborhoods.
 Most importantly, North Greenbush will recognize the inherent value of community and always strive to preserve the safety, welfare, and general values viewed as crucial by its residents.